saikotek/docs/pages/network/vrack_services/global/guide.en-gb.md

 The ID used in our example is `vrs-a8y-v9a-x5m-f4u`

-#### 2. Listinf all managed services that are eligible for the vRack Services in question
+#### 2. Listing all managed services that are eligible for the vRack Services in question

 Here is the relevant section of the API page, accessible via this [url](https://eu.api.ovh.com/console-preview/?section=%2FvrackServices&branch=v2#get-/vrackServices/resource/-vrackServicesId-/eligibleManagedService):